wunderwuzzi23/blog/content/posts/2021/airtag-hacks.md

 [A simple webpage to check for Airtags is hosted here](/blog/bluetooth/scan.html).

 *Note: It requires Chrome 92+ ([currently in beta for Android users](https://chromereleases.googleblog.com/2021/06/chrome-beta-for-android-update_0893144828.html)) to work.
 Sometimes it seems flacky.
-I'm not sure exactly how frequently an Airtag indeed emits an Bluetooth advertisement.*
+I'm not sure exactly how frequently an Airtag emits its Bluetooth advertisement.
+During experiements it seemed that advertisements are only starting to happen after an iPhone using "Find My" NFC is close by.
+Overall, this needs more testing.*

 ![Airtag Browser Scan](/blog/images/2021/airtag-browser-scan.png)